 Associates Degree in Accounting

-Potomac College is a regionally-accredited college with school locations in both Washington, D.C. and northern Virginia that offers students a two-year Associate’s Degree in accounting.
-Potomac’s accounting classes will prepare you for a para-professional accounting career.
-With an Associate’s Degree in accounting from Potomac College, you will be able to assist in auditing and tax preparation.
+University of the Potomac is a regionally-accredited college with school locations in both Washington, D.C. and northern Virginia that offers students a two-year Associate’s Degree in accounting as well as Bachelor degrees in accounting.
+Potomac’s associate degree accounting classes will prepare you for a para-professional accounting career.
+With an Associate’s Degree in accounting from University of the Potomac, you will be able to assist in auditing and tax preparation.
 This program enables students to experience the necessary education required to analyze transactions, prepare journal entries and manage a company’s payroll or books.

 Bookkeepers, accountants and auditing clerks are an organization’s financial record keepers.
 Their duties are imperative to the survival of a business, no matter how large or small.
 They may update and maintain one or more accounting records.
 They also tabulate expenditures, receipts, accounts payable and receivable and track profit and loss.
 They represent a wide range of skills and knowledge, from full-charge bookkeepers who can maintain an entire company’s financial records to accounting clerks who handle specific, individual business accounts.